 Our Nursery environment

-We work hard to make sure the Nursery environment is an exciting and engaging place for our children to be.
-We make sure there are many opportunities for the development of children's language and communication skills alongside the development of their natural curiosity, inquisitiveness and imagination.
+We work hard to make sure our Nursery environment is an exciting and engaging place for our children to be.
+We make certain there are many opportunities for the development of children's language and communication skills alongside the development of their natural curiosity, inquisitiveness and imagination.

-In the first half of the Autumn term we explored the changes in our environment that happened as the weather got colder, we found out about Diwali and had great fun finding out what was in the middle of a pumpkin!
+In the first half of the Autumn term we explored the changes in our environment that happened as the weather got colder, we found out about Diwali and had great fun observing what was in the middle of a pumpkin!

 Spring Term: Traditional Tales